shoebkhan09/cred-manager/README.md

 * *imgs* directory hosts images already used in wiki.
 * *prototype* directory is a maven project with sources of prototype built in earlier stages of project
-* *app* contains the real code of the project.
-Please see the [Readme](https://github.com/GluuFederation/cred-manager/tree/master/app) file
+* *app* contains the actual code of project.
+The [Readme](https://github.com/GluuFederation/cred-manager/blob/master/app/README.md) file and [developer notes](https://github.com/GluuFederation/cred-manager/blob/master/app/developer-notes.md) have detailed tech-docs